We will explore the difference between Fidelity MSCI Information Technology Index ETF (FTEC) vs Invesco QQQ Trust (QQQ).

 Typically, fractional shares are not available for ETFs, but with M1 Finance, you can purchase fractional shares with no commission.

 Buying fractional shares allows you to maximize your investment.
-You no longer have to keep your money sitting idle until you have enough to purchase a full share.
+You no longer have to keep your money idle until you have enough to purchase a total share.
 This is especially beneficial for shares of QQQ or FTEC due to their high prices per share.

 I also use Personal Capital to track my investment fees.
 They have a free Retirement Fee Analyzer that tells you the future impact of fees on your portfolio.